e1kfL0ck/writeups/HTB/Lantern/README.md

 ## Final Toughts

 There is a few issue that I need to resolve.
-For example why
+For example why the

 ```
 55 -> curl